Classified data: For your eyes only

 This isn't big news for many of you who saw the writing on the wall when "SOX" and "HIPAA" wormed their way into our lexicon.
 But getting from point A (pitching more and more disk at spiraling data stores) to point B (putting data where it belongs) isn't an easy task.
 For one, you have to know what that data is.
 That's why you've probably developed a sudden interest in data classification.

 Data classification is a way to intelligently manage storage.
-It's not necessarily the "point B" in the equation, but
+It's not necessarily the "point B" in the equation, but you probably won't reach point B without undertaking some form of active data management, which is what data classification is all about.

 Right now, everyone is doing some kind of data classification, even if it's only using some bare- bones classification like file aging.
 That's where classification begins, with the meta data already being toted by most of the stuff we create and store.
 New classification tools (from Abrevity, Index Engines, Kazeon, Njini, Scentric and others) let you delve into file content and index the information itself.
 This gives you far more control over the information you're managing, allowing you to more accurately determine how it should be handled.